ThePacielloGroup/cupper/content/patterns/coding/code-blocks.md

 weight = 1
 +++

-Markdown already supports code samples both inline (using single backticks like \`some code here\`) and in blocks. **Infusion** will syntax highlight HTML, CSS, and JavaScript if you provide the correct language in the formulation of the block.
+Markdown already supports code samples both inline (using single backticks like \`some code here\`) and in blocks. **Cupper** will syntax highlight HTML, CSS, and JavaScript if you provide the correct language in the formulation of the block.

 So, this&hellip;